 Online Draft Review

 - Using our appointment system, WCONLINE, you may upload a draft for review to our Online Draft Review We will make recommendations and ask questions on your paper and then return it to you with general feedback and suggestions.

 - Though the sign-up procedure may appear to be an appointment schedule, the listing of days/times is simply due to our software constraints.
-We ask that you submit your draft to the earliest available appointment, and we will respond in the order in which we receive drafts (within three business days).
+We ask that you submit your draft to the earliest available appointment, and we will respond in the order in which we receive drafts (up to one week).

 - Do not worry if the queue appears busy; consultants review drafts throughout the week and we will review your submission as soon as possible.

 - The following video shows how to submit a draft for review: